batonius/batonius.github.io/content/posts/ray-ten/index.md

 date = "2022-08-19"
 +++

+You can see the final code at <https://github.com/batonius/ray-ten> and play the wasm build at <https://batonius.github.io/ray-ten/>.

 # Feeling nostalgic
 If you watched [Black Mirror: Bandersnatch](https://www.imdb.com/title/tt9495224/) then you know that the UK in the 80s was booming with small-scale game development.
 For a variety of reasons, the dominant gaming platforms till the end of the decade were not consoles like NES, but locally made home computers.